University of Georgia School of Social Work: History

+In 2012, The School of Social Work and the College of Public Health collaborated to offer a dual degree masters program.

 Interdisciplinary Centers and Institutes

 Foot Soldier Project for Civil Rights Studies

-Founded by current Dean Maurice Daniels, the Foot Soldier Project documents the work and lives of pivotal but unsung "foot soldiers" of the American civil rights movement.
+Founded by former Dean Maurice Daniels, the Foot Soldier Project documents the work and lives of pivotal but unsung "foot soldiers" of the American civil rights movement.
 The project works to research, archive, and disseminate information about the lesser-known figures of the movement, and it is a collaborative of the School of Social Work and faculty from across UGA: